 Bramhall Health Centre currently offers patients’ facilities to:

-§ Order online, view and print a list of their repeat prescriptions for drugs, medicines or appliances.
+View and order their repeat prescriptions for drugs, medicines or appliances.

 NHS England require practices to utilise the GP2GP messaging technology, which will enable the practice to receive patients clinical records electronically, very quickly, as new patients join the practice.
-At present, if you leave your current GP Practice, it can take your paper records a few weeks to reach your new surgery.
-The practice intends to start use of this software by 31st March 2015.
+For information follow this link: http://systems.hscic.gov.uk/gp2gp

 Summary Care Record

-NHS England require that practices enable accurate automateduploads of any changes to a patient’s summary information on a daily basis, tothe Summary Care Record (SCR), or have published plans in place to achieve thisby 31st March 2015.
+NHS England require that practices enable accurate automated uploads of any changes to a patient’s summary information on a daily basis, to the Summary Care Record (SCR).

 This information should only be viewed in such emergency situations, with the explicit consent of the patient unless the patient is unable to give such consent, (eg: if they are unconscious.)